sauravraiguru/helm101labs/README.md

     1. Get the application URL by running these commands:
       NOTE: It may take a few minutes for the LoadBalancer IP to be available.
-            You can watch the status of by running 'kubectl get svc -w guestbook-demo --namespace helm-demo' export SERVICE_IP=$(kubectl get svc --namespace helm-demo guestbook-demo -o jsonpath='{.status.loadBalancer.ingress[0].ip}') echo http://$SERVICE_IP:3000
+            You can watch the status of by running 'kubectl get svc -w guestbook-demo --namespace helm-demo'
     ```
+    Check the deployed application -
+    ```
+      export SERVICE_IP=$(kubectl get svc --namespace helm-demo guestbook-demo -o jsonpath='{.status.loadBalancer.ingress[0].ip}') echo http://$SERVICE_IP:3000
+    ```

     The chart install performs the Kubernetes deployments and service creations of the redis master and slaves, and the guestbook app, as one.
 This is because the chart is a collection of files that describe a related set of Kubernetes resources and Helm manages the creation of these resources via the Kubernetes API.

-    To check the deployment, you can use `$ kubectl get deployment guestbook-demo --namespace helm-demo`.
+    To check the deployment, you can use

-    You should see output similar to the following:

-    ```console
+    `$ kubectl get deployments -n helm-demo`.

-    NAME             DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    ```NAME             READY   UP-TO-DATE   AVAILABLE   AGE
-    guestbook-demo   2         2         2            2           51m
+    guestbook-demo   2/2     2            2           4m32s
+    redis-master     1/1     1            1           4m32s
+    redis-slave      2/2     2            2           4m32s
     ```

-    To check the status of the running application, you can use `$ kubectl get pods --namespace helm-demo`.
+    To check the status of the running application, you can use

+    `$ kubectl get pods --namespace helm-demo`.

     ```console
     NAME                            READY     STATUS    RESTARTS   AGE
     guestbook-demo-6c9cf8b9-jwbs9   1/1       Running   0          52m